See before and after photos from some of our favorite house remodels and renovations

 Being imaginative included making strategic decisions about color.
 More vibrant shades of the exterior's contrasting hues gave it pop, while the front yard—once patchy grass and a parking strip—is now defined by bright boxwood, complementing the purple paint.

 When Joan and Frank Maxwell decided to update their 1970s rambler in Orinda, CA, they weren’t thinking beyond the kitchen.
 Known for her elaborate dinner parties, Joan was tired of cooking in such a dark, cramped space.
-Architect Lara Dutto had a solution beyond new cabinets and appliances.
+Architect Lara Dutto had a solution beyond new kitchen cabinets and appliances.
 The second floor—where all the main living areas are located—“was broken up into a bunch of small rooms under this fantastic vaulted wood ceiling,” Dutto explains.
 To stretch the light from the living room all the way into the kitchen, Dutto removed the dining room walls, expanded the kitchen entry, and created a resin panel wall hanging between the spaces that allowed light to filter through and brighten the small kitchen and living room (pictured).

 In addition to letting in more light, the remodel brightened the living room by way of colorful additions.
 Most of the living room furniture was picked with architect Lara Dutto’s help.
 The new sofa was upholstered in a neutral charcoal gray.
 Complementary color accents in yellow and blue unite the leopard-print ottoman and pair of polka-dot chairs.